craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/Holyl'nds/Local Lore/The Old.md

 ## Important Places & Symbolism
 ### The Cordon
+A military outpost that supplies and commands operations within the Old performed by off-record Church soldiers.
+Legally, this is the only way in or out of the Old.

 ### The Haven
 A welcoming Seeker holding that is in conflict with the nearby Military at the Cordon and the hostile Seekers and Mercenaries that operate in and nearby the Factory.

 ### The Sticks
 A safezone in the middle of a well crafted maze of traps and hazards.

 ### The Factory
 The beginnings of a booming industry expansion are left half-finished and now-ravaged.
 Connected to [[#The Base]] by a series of contested routes.

 ### The City
 ### The Village
 ### The Temple
 The urban center of Minyostalma, and one of the largest surviving structures in the Old, the Temple behind the Walls.

 ### The Base
 The military grounds of the Old Elven Empire's armies.
 Connected to [[#The Factory]] by a series of contested routes.

 ### The Dwarven Ship
 A *rostok/yanov* built into a hillside that looks like a ship if you are coming from the Temple.